 Who does the water tests and how much will it cost?

 Property owners may collect their own water samples for bacterial testing (Total Coliform and E-coli).
-The laboratory requires you to collect and submit the water sample in the collection kits provided by the State Public Health Laboratory.
+The laboratory requires you to collect and submit the water sample in the collection kits provided by the Missouri State Public Health Laboratory.
 These kits with sampling instructions are available at the Perry County Health Department (PCHD).
 There is a $10.00 fee (check or money order only) payable to the laboratory upon submission of the test.

 How long will it take to get results?